 We sat down with the executive team to explain how a Preventive Law practice could be of benefit.
 For a fixed monthly fee, we would manage all company claims and litigation as well as relations with insurers, help review and prepare enterprise-wide contracts, and further assist with developing and implementing strategies from supply chain operations to human resources to labor relations to procurement.
 We took the position that no project would be outside the scope of work, and that employees should feel free to call us with any matter.
 Our primary goal was to be an accessible, business-forward resource.

 Ultimately, the manufacturer signed with us.
 The increasing number of calls and expanded projects since then demonstrate that we’ve become a trusted resource.
 Cases are being closely managed, keeping litigation budgets within reason.
 We’ve also helped the company recover millions of dollars in insurance proceeds that may have otherwise been missed due to lack of awareness and strategy.

 We include updated time-sheets with our monthly invoices to provide a comparison against the old hourly rates paid, as well on-boarding costs (since we’re really competing with that possibility as well).
 So far, so good.
 We’re nearing a year together and it’s safe to say both parties are looking forward to renewal.

 Preventive Law won’t work for everyone.
-Many established law firms are too hesitant to adopt more outward-facing models.
-At KEEFER, we’re fully embracing this new world order.
-As always, we’re here to help.
+Many established law firms are too hesitant to adopt more outward-facing models, however, we’re fully embracing this new world order.
+KEEFER is your ounce of prevention.